-There have been several instances recently where I’ve needed to explain, “I’m in transition”, then apologizing for the in-between stage of my life.
+Recently, there have been several instances where I’ve needed to explain, “I’m in transition,” and then apologize for the in-between stage of my life.
 We’ve all been asked the question, “what do you do?” which has been synonymous with “who are you?” immediately slotting you into a category or stereotype.

-Unfortunately, society wants to know “what you do”, and this question isn’t going away anytime soon.
-It’s been a long journey for me, a lot of times feeling I didn’t add value and yet, it couldn’t be further from the truth, wanting to respond with “what haven’t I done?”
-I’m answering this question differently, making it a teachable moment, educating the person on the subject of me and not my title.
+Unfortunately, society wants to know “what you do,” and this question isn’t going away anytime soon.
+It’s been a long journey for me, often feeling I didn’t add value, and yet, it couldn’t be further from the truth, wanting to respond with, “what haven’t I done?”
+So, I’m answering this question differently, making it a teachable moment, educating the person on the subject of me and not my title.

-Several months ago, I purchased a new car, my experience was a rude awakening, or at least my new reality of “what do you do?”
-For the first time, I was making a significant purchase without my spouse.
-To be clear, I don’t need my handheld, I can negotiate like the best of them, but explaining to the finance agent how I earn a living was a bit unnerving.
-I’ve been a stay at home mom, seemingly forever, while my husband’s career took him around the globe, I was CEO of the household, that was my “job”, and I’ve never thought twice about it.
+Several months ago, I purchased a new car; my experience was a rude awakening, or at least my new reality of “what do you do?”
+I was making a significant purchase without my spouse for the first time.
+To be clear, I don’t need my handheld.
+I can negotiate like the best of them, but explaining to the finance agent how I earn a living was a bit unnerving.
+I’ve been a stay-at-home mom, seemingly forever.
+While my husband’s career took him around the globe, I was CEO of the household; that was my “job,” and I’ve never thought twice about it.

-Staying home with kids was challenging at times, the “clients”, were sometimes hard to read, fussy and they definitely had their share of meltdowns.
-I never received a paycheque or promotion, there were no board meetings, lunches or dinners and business travel wasn’t a thing.
-There were no performance reviews, I learned as I went along, flying by the seat of my pants, occasionally giving myself a “hell yeah” for completing my tasks on time and then proceeding to throw a dinner party for eight.
-I’m grateful to have been there for those special moments, and yes, wiping runny noses too.
+Staying home with kids was challenging at times; the “clients” were sometimes hard to read, fussy, and they definitely had their share of meltdowns.
+I never received a paycheque or promotion; there were no board meetings, lunches or dinners, and business travel wasn’t a thing.
+There were no performance reviews; I learned as I went along, flying by the seat of my pants, occasionally giving myself a “hell yeah” for completing my tasks on time and then proceeding to throw a dinner party.
+I’m grateful to have been there for those special moments and wiping runny noses too.
 My job as a parent is possibly the most rewarding, but it doesn’t define who I am.

 I used to get my back up when asked, “what do you do?”
-I say, “bring it on”, I’m no longer afraid of the question.
-I’ve accomplished a lot in my life, and I’m more than happy to share my journey, hopes and my dreams because that’s who I am.
-At the moment I don’t have a “title”, and for the first time, I’m ok with it.
+I say, “bring it on” I’m no longer afraid of the question.
+I’ve accomplished a lot in my life, and I’m more than happy to share my journey, hopes, and dreams because that’s who I am.
+Currently, I don’t have a “title,” and I’m ok with it.